No Introduction Necessary

+No Introduction Necessary is a 1968 studio album conceived as the debut album for singer Keith David de Groot, but released with equal credit given to the session musicians who had backed his vocals.
+De Groot had previously released a few cover versions of rock and roll songs as singles under the name Gerry Temple.
+The album tracks were mostly rock and roll covers as well, with a few originals written by De Groot and Nicky Hopkins.
+Reg Tracey, the producer who discovered De Groot, decided that the musicians had outshone his vocals on the recordings, so the album credited them all equally, and has since been described as a "super session" album, featuring a supergroup of session musicians.
+The original release sold poorly and was soon deleted.
+There have subsequently been reissues in various markets under different titles, some with alternative track order or bonus tracks.

-No Introduction Necessary is a "super session" studio album.
-Initially it was conceived as debut album by Keith De Groot (aka Gerry Temple), a new singer discovered by producer Reg Tracey.
-It featured Albert Lee and Big Jim Sullivan on guitars, John Paul Jones on bass, Nicky Hopkins on keyboards, Chris Hughes on saxophone and Clem Cattini on drums.
-The sessions took place at Olympic Studios in London.
-Nine songs had been completed when neither Lee nor Sullivan were going to be able to take part in next booked session.
-Tracey called Jimmy Page (who had already worked on Beck's Bolero with Jones and Hopkins) for the last round of recordings.
+The recording sessions were at Olympic Studios in London in 1967.
+The first nine songs had Albert Lee and Big Jim Sullivan on guitars, John Paul Jones on bass, Nicky Hopkins on keyboards, Chris Hughes on saxophone and Clem Cattini on drums.
+When neither Lee nor Sullivan were going to be able to take part in next booked session, Tracey called Jimmy Page (who had already worked on "Beck's Bolero" with Jones and Hopkins) for the last round of recordings.
 Page's participation likely took place in either September or December 1967 during breaks from touring with the Yardbirds.

-Eventually Tracey decided that De Groot had been sidelined by the talent of session musicians.
-The album did little sales and soon was deleted.
-There were many reissues in different countries under different titles, some of them with alternative track order and/or bonus tracks: